-We document three changes in postwar US macroeconomic dynamics: (i) the procyclicality of labor productivity has vanished, (ii) the relative volatility of employment has risen, and (iii) the relative (and absolute) volatility of the real wage has risen.
-We propose an explanation for all three changes that is based on a common source: a decline in labor market frictions.
-We develop a simple model with labor market frictions, variable effort, and endogenous wage rigidities to illustrate the mechanisms underlying our explanation.
-We show that the reduction in frictions may also have contributed to the observed decline in output volatility.
+We document two changes in post-war US macroeconomic dynamics: the procyclicality of labour productivity vanished, and the relative volatility of employment rose.
+We propose an explanation for these changes that is based on reduced hiring frictions due to improvements in information about the quality of job matches and the resulting decline in turnover.
+We develop a simple model with hiring frictions and variable effort to illustrate the mechanisms underlying our explanation.
+We show that our model qualitatively and quantitatively matches the observed changes in business cycle dynamics.

 All data refer to the US over the postwar period and are obtained from publicly available sources, see the paper for details.

 · Stata code used to construct this dataset from original data sources